chaolinhan/MSc_Project/Meeting/meeting3.md

     ​																												Figure 6

+## Conclusion

+On a given final eps, using small `scaling` in multivariate normal and NN with small M is efficient, but if we are targeting the true posterior we should consider original multivariate normal or NN with M>=100

+# Adaptive functions

-## Adaptive functions
+## Adaptive population

 >    Adapt the population size according to the mean coefficient of variation error criterion

 -   Adaptive population: population at each generation varies from `min_population` to `max_population`
     -   `min_population=10`, `max_population=5000`
-    -   Test result: after start, the population size is always adapted to `max_population=5000` in each of later generations, which results in a much longer execution time compared to constant population size = 2000
+    -   **Test result**: after start, the population size is always adapted to `max_population=5000` in each of later generations, which results in a much longer execution time compared to constant population size = 2000
     -   Possible reasons
         -   Large number of parameters and large parameter space
     -   It might indicate that we should choose larger constant population size
     -   I’ll read the related paper (Klinger, 2017) and re-think about its appliance cases

 ## Adaptive distance

-Efficiency in compared with 20 generations:
+Efficiency is compared with 20 generations':

 -   Number of required sample to reach eps_t
 -   Acceptance rates and effective sampling size in each generations